 Indian Language & Literature (Any one of these- Oriya, Hindi, English, Sanskrit, Urdu & Persian)

 Political Science & International Relations

-The main aim of the interview is to assess candidate’s attitude and personality.
+The main aim of the interview is to assess the candidate’s attitude and personality.
 The interviewing board tries to find the suitability of the candidate for administrative services, i.e. how well they will be able to handle challenges and adversities faced by the civil servants on duty.

-Marks obtained by the candidates in the interview are then added to the marks obtained in mains exam for the final merit list.
+Marks obtained by the candidates in the interview are then added to the marks obtained in the mains exam for the final merit list.